-- a.
-MUSIC: Routine must be performed with music.
-Music selection should be determined by the director.
-Music and lyrics need to be school-appropriate. - b.
-TIME: 1:45 3:00 (1 minute, 45 seconds 3 minutes).
-Performers must keep equipment in hand at all times except during release moves.
-Timing starts with the first movement of the performance and stops with the logical conclusion of the performance. - c.
-ENTRANCE/EXIT: The performance should include an organized entrance and exit, even though the entrance and exit will not be adjudicated. - d.
-EQUIPMENT: Flag pole minimum length required is five feet.
-Flag (silk) minimum dimensions required are 27" x 44".
-Performers may not use rifle, sabre, or baton to augment their routines. - e.
-CONTENT - 1) Spins - 2) Tosses - 3) Carving/Extensions - 4) Hand to Hand Changes - 5) Grip Changes - 6) Work of Difference Planes - 7) Rolls and Wraps - Work done on all areas of the equipment (top, middle, and bottom) - 9) Equipment Layered over body movement - 10) Traveling (use of the performance floor) - 11) Visual Musicality/Choreography - INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - 1) Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical shoes).
+- 2) Tosses

+- 3) Carving/Extensions

+- 4) Hand to Hand Changes Grip Changes 5)

+- 9) Equipment Layered over body movement 10) Traveling (use of the performance floor)

+- Work of Difference Planes 6)

+- 11) Visual Musicality/Choreography

+8) Work done on all areas of the equipment (top, middle,

+- INSPECTION: will take place in a specified area thirty minutes prior to the performance time. f. - Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical 1) shoes).
 No hard soled shoes are allowed.
-Performance without shoes is allowed. - Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - 3) Check all props (backdrops or scenery) and equipment for proper padding to protect the gym floor. - a) Flag poles must be cushioned with rubber tips which must be securely taped to the poles to prevent their coming off during the performance. - b) Tips that are badly worn will not meet the equipment standards. - g.
-ADJUDICATION: Each performer should check the adjudicator comment sheets for specific criteria to be adjudicated.
+Performance without shoes is allowed. - 2) Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - 3) Check all props (backdrops or scenery) and equipment for proper padding to protect the gym floor. - Flag poles must be cushioned with rubber tips which must be securely taped to the poles to prevent their coming off during the performance. - Tips that are badly worn will not meet the equipment standards. - ADJUDICATION: Each performer should check the adjudicator comment sheets for specific criteria to be g. adjudicated.